Horace Bowker

-Horace Bowker (1877–1954) was a farm economist and businessman, born in Massachusetts and attended Harvard University.
+Horace Bowker (May 13, 1877, in Boston – 1954) was a farm economist and businessman, born in Massachusetts and attended Harvard University.
 He led the American Agricultural Chemical Company from 1918 - 1937 during the Great Depression and was one of the business leaders of 1920s.
 In 1931, Bowker advocated a 19-year farm relief government-sponsored program to help alleviate over-cultivation and agriculture.
 Despite the bleak economic conditions, Bowker's tenure saw a doubling in profitability through diversification into chemical products besides fertilizers.